School Dinners

 Changes to FSM eligibility criteria

-All children in Reception, Y1 and Y2 receive a free school lunch.
+All children receive a free school lunch.

 Families who are entitled to free school meals need to apply to Lynton House, London Borough of Redbridge.
 When the application form is completed it should be sent to the Educational Services.
 Our school office can help you apply for free school meals if you require any assistance.